qmk/qmk_userspace/README.md

 ## Layout

 The custom layout optimizes for programming (SQL, Powershell, C) and minimizes holds for comfort.
-It started from [Manna Harbor Miryoku](https://github.com/manna-harbour/miryoku), took heavy influence from [Jonas Hietala T-34](https://www.jonashietala.se/series/t-34/), and trying to achieve [Callum's Minimal Layout](https://github.com/qmk/qmk_firmware/tree/user-keymaps-still-present/users/callum).
+It started from [Manna Harbor Miryoku](https://github.com/manna-harbour/miryoku) and took heavy influence from [Jonas Hietala T-34](https://www.jonashietala.se/series/t-34/).
 The keymap designed for split 3x5, two thumbs keys, dual encoders, and combined with a Ploopy Nano trackball mouse.
 Design themes:

 - Releasing all keys always brings you back to base layer
-- Keeping certain keys consistent on all layers for better muscle memory
-- Numbers and function keys are positioned similarly
+- Patterns to layout design to reduce learning curve (e.g., Shortcuts in same place on multiple layers)
 - Symbols important for powershell / writing are positioned under stronger fingers
 - Game keymap that doesn't require massive game key bind changes.
 Tested on Resident Evil 4 Remake